KeystoneHQ/keystone-developer/docs/integration/sign/bitcoin.md

 qrCode.nextPart() // ur:crypto-psbt/4-2/lpaaaocfadhfcyjobbwdwyhdpyhkadgujojkidjyzmadaejsaoaeaeaeadctmhkbaarsasttnsnyptolotbbjlmyzoctsovofrhdceqzbkenwzlkaddegogtmuadaeaeaeaezmzmzmzmaovsaxaeaeaeaeaeaecmaebbmefwlrcmpfykcmlrbdiovwjehdselbdtetrofxlnfrrtaaaeaeaeaeaecmaebbfwvdemjeclenfxotidfpatbbiabwdwkttagrcpfmaeaeaeaeaeadadctfesoaaaeaeaeaeaecmaebbcfdeiesnchsprkspkgdkrslydpkbrehtcwahkklbcpamaomouolpimlykgvegdlbzocheooy
 ```

+> [!ATTENTION]
+> The unsigned PSBT might not always be able to encode in a single QR code,
+> don't forget to handle the scenario in which the unsigned data is too big and need to be displayed with an animated QR code.

 ## Get Signature from Keystone

 Keystone will sign the given transaction and give back the signed PSBT via QR code.